-Power Electronics

-Staff Contact: Dr K.C.
-Daly

-Prerequisites: ELEC2020, ELEC3010, MATH3150

-Note/s: Excluded 6.212.
+Power Electronics Staff Contact: Dr K.C.
+Daly SS L2 T3 Prerequisites: ELEC2020, ELEC3010, MATH3150 Note/s: Excluded 6.212.

 The course will be of interest to intending electronic specialists who want to know about techniques of designing high current electronic circuits using devices in the switching mode rather than in the linear mode as well as to power specialists who want to know of techniques of power conversion by other than electromechanical means.
 The course starts with coverage of the full spectrum of modern power semiconductor devices, their characteristics - both static and switching, their drive circuit design and protection techniques including the snubber.
-Topologies of power electronic circuits for applications in controlled rectification, inversion, dc-dc conversion and ac-ac conversion, their control techniques and characteristics will then be treated.
+Topologies of power inversion, dc-dc conversion and ac-ac conversion, their control techniques and characteristics will then be treated.

 Effects of power electronic circuits on supply systems will also be covered.

-Electromagnetic Wave Propagation

-Staff Contact: Dr I. Skinner

-Prerequisite: ELEC2015 or MATH3141
+Electromagnetic Wave Propagation Staff Contact: Dr I. Skinner SS L2 T3 Prereauisite: ELEC2015 or MATH3141